 For FDD bands, support symmetric CBW as a baseline and study asymmetric CBW on a case-by-case basis (e.g., for NTN).

-Recommended WF (to be discussed in AH)
+Agreement in AH

 Defer the detailed evaluation of asymmetric channel bandwidth at least after max/min CBW is finalized.